fredgibbs/fredgibbs.github.io/courses/making-history/index.md

 ### Grade Distribution
-There are about 240 points, but that will probably change slightly over the semester.
+There will be about 240 points, but that will probably change slightly over the semester.
 Your grade is determined by percent so you can always see in Learn how you are doing regardless of the ultimate possible point total.

 Percent | Grade
 --- | ---